-Human rights Page Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights.
-23-24 Principle 2: Businesses should make sure that they are not complicit in human rights abuses.
-23-24 Labor Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.
-23-24 Principle 4: Businesses should support the elimination of all forms of forced and compulsory labor.
-23-24 Principle 5: Businesses should support the effective abolition of child labor.
-23-24 Principle 6: Businesses should support the elimination of discrimination in respect of employment and occupation.
-23-24 Environment Principle 7: Businesses should support a precautionary approach to environmental challenges.
-26-34, 38, 43-44 Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility.
-26-34, 38, 43-44 Principle 9: Businesses should encourage the development and diffusion of environmentally friendly technologies.
-26-34, 38, 43-44 Anti-corruption Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
-26-27, 39, 44, 49
+Human rights

+Principle 1: Businesses should support and respect the protect human rights.

+Principle 2: Businesses should make sure that they are not cor

+Labor

+Principle 3: Businesses should uphold the freedom of associat the right to collective bargaining.

+Principle 4: Businesses should support the elimination of all for labor.

+Principle 5: Businesses should support the effective abolition Principle 6: Businesses should support the elimination of disc employment and occupation.

+Environment

+Principle 7: Businesses should support a precautionary approx

+Principle 8: Businesses should undertake initiatives to promote

+Principle 9: Businesses should encourage the development as friendly technologies.

+Anti-corruption

+Principle 10: Businesses should work against corruption in all bribery.

-An EPD communicates verifiable, accurate, and non-misleading environmental information for products and their applications, is third-party verified, and follows a uniform and internationally standardized format.
+An EPD communicates verifiable, accurate, and nonmisleading environmental information for products and their applications, is third-party verified, and follows a uniform and internationally standardized format.
 EPDs are in increasing demand from architects and planners as they can be directly incorporated into sustainable building design tools, such as carrying out a building life cycle assessment.
-Flooring Systems continues to publish third-party certified EPDs for its individual floor covering products.
+Flooring Systems continues to publish thirdparty certified EPDs for its individual floor covering products.
 By the end of 2020, 46 Flooring Systems products had been EPD certificated and published.
 All the LCA calculations were third-party verified by UL Environment. www.forbo-flooring.com/epd.